TL;DR

 Start with the essentials: AL (Align), CS (Create Similar),MM (Mirror about picked axis), TR (Trim/Extend),WT (Tile windows), ZA (Zoom to fit all).
 Build from there.
 Every shortcut you learn compounds into hours saved over a career.

 These five concepts form the foundation of professional Revit use.
 Master them and everything else — including family formulas — becomes significantly easier.
+If you want to go deep on formulas specifically, the Mastering Revit Family Formulas guide covers all 10 formula types with practical examples and HD video walkthroughs.

 Ready to go deeper?